RA-h/AI_MeetingDesktopApp/README.md

 First you will open a local server: npm run backend

 ### Electron App:
-You will then start the electrong app: npm start
+You will then start the electron app: npm start